iliapopov17/NGS-Handbook/04_Phylogenetics/README.md

 conda activate phylo
 ```

 >Disclaimer: when using `ete3` on `WSL` it will crash with error if you try to render any kind of picture.
-It is recommended to usw `Ubuntu` or `macOS` for steps with `ete3`.
+It is recommended to use `Ubuntu` or `macOS` for steps with `ete3`.
 Anyway there is always an alternative!

 ## 06 Phylogenomics